plone/papyrus/docs/install.rst

 Since Papyrus uses robot-framework for fully automated screenshots, the buildout will install Plone.
 Also, to generate PDF, you'll need latex, which is a large package.
-To install Papyrus with all features and possibilities on Ubuntu 20.04 you will need:
+To install Papyrus with all features and possibilities on Ubuntu 22.04 you will need:

 .. code-block:: bash

-    python3.8
-    python3.8-dev
+    python3
+    python3-dev
     git
     build-essential
-    enchant
-    python-virtualenv
-    python-dev
+    python3-enchant
+    python3-virtualenv
     libjpeg-dev
     libxml2-dev
     libxslt1-dev